IEOR140-T5/FinalProject-NXT/README.md

 FinalProject - Milestone 2
 ============

-1. Introduction
+1. Introduction -- Prototype of Bomb Disposal Robot.

 1.1.
-Name of the assignment, due date
+Name of the assignment: Milestone 2 -- Scanner beacon bearing and wall distance accuracy.
+Due 10/31.

 1.2.
-Lab team number, names of participating members with a  brief description of what each contributed to the project (for example : program designer,  mechanical designer,  report writer,  program coder)
+Team Number 5.
+Team members include Corey Short (Mechanical), Khoa Tran (Programmer), Peter Nguyen (Programmer),
+     and Trevor Davenport (Report).

 1.3.
-Approximate number of person hours spent on the project.
+Approximate number of person hours spent on the project: 20+ Hours.

 2. Experimental work  (if any):  Use charts and tables where useful

 2.1.
-Experiment description and purpose
+Experiment description and purpose: The purpose of this Milestone is to successfully modify and test the Scanner class

-2.2. listing of data
+                                         to return an array of Beacon bearings.
+The purpose of this project is to create a basis for our final project which includes being able to detect a bomb.

+2.2.
+Listing of data: Within our project folder you will find 3 separate Excel Files (Beacon Scanning Chart, Wall Distance Tests, and a
+                      Final Scanning Test).
+When using the coordinates (30,20) we found that there was a difference of roughly 5.36%.
+                      When using the coordinates (240, 210) the discrepancies were nearly 14.29%.

 2.3.
 Calculations and analysis